-Step Two: Describe Your Goals
+Step Two: Describe the Goals of Your Video Project

 Example: Our primary goal is to improve conversions, in addition to a secondary goal of adding traffic to our website.

-What do you want your marketing to achieve?
+What do you want your video marketing project to achieve?
 Without a goal, your marketing may be directionless.
 Your goal can be as broad as “brand awareness” or as specific as attempting to increase sales of a single product or service.
 Regardless, your entire video is going to need to be developed with the express purpose of leading your audience towards this goal.

 Describing your audience and your goals needs to happen early in the ideation process, as it will inform your answers to the rest of your questions.
 The entirety of your marketing must be tilted both towards your audience and the ultimate action that you want them to take.

-Step Three: Find Your Core Message
+Step Three: Find Your Video’s Core Message